spyder-ide/spyder-docs/doc/index.rst

       .. div:: align-center

-         If you are looking for a summary of its features and interface, check out the :doc:`quickstart`.
+         If you are looking for a summary of its features and interface, check out the :ref:`tour`.

    .. grid-item-card::